thomasleveil/docker-jenkins-dsl-ready/README.md

 #### Method 3 - Using dind (Docker in Docker)

-Using the [dockerswarm/dind][dind] image (or similar _dind_ images), you can start a container which runs another _child_ Docker engine which will be available to your jenkins-dsl-ready container through links.
+Using the official [docker:dind][dind] image, you can start a container which runs another _child_ Docker engine which will be available to your jenkins-dsl-ready container through links.
 Be aware of constraints and pitfalls that comes with such a setup.
 Make sure to read [Using Docker-in-Docker for your CI or testing environment?
 Think twice](https://jpetazzo.github.io/2015/09/03/do-not-use-docker-in-docker-for-ci/) from Jérôme Petazzoni.

-    docker run -d \
+    docker run -d --privileged --name dind docker:1.8-dind
-        --privileged \
-        --expose 2375 \
-        --name dind \
-        dockerswarm/dind:1.8.1 \
-        docker daemon -H 0.0.0.0:2375 -H unix:///var/run/docker.sock

-**note:** use the `dockerswarm/dind` tag that matches your docker version. i.e.: `dockerswarm/dind:1.8.1` if you have docker `v1.8.1`.
+**note:** use the tag that matches your docker version. i.e.: `docker:1.8-dind` if you have docker `v1.8.1` or `v1.8.2`. `docker:1.7-dind` if you have docker `v1.7.x`, and so on.
+See available tags at https://hub.docker.com/r/library/docker/tags/

-**note2:** before docker v1.8.0, the command to run the daemon is `docker -d` instead of `docker daemon`.

 You would then start the jenkins-dsl-ready container with: